PDLT-University-of-York/test-split-site/docs/ultra/test.md

 ### Upload questions from a file

 Draft questions in a spreadsheet and **upload them in .tsv format** to your Test.
+This is helpful to import lots of questions quickly.

 To use optional question settings (eg. partial credit), first upload your file and then manually update each question.

 ??? question "How to upload questions from a file"